-- > Overall, 46% are interested in a fitness center, and 43% express a need or interest in an indoor pool.
-Both appeal to younger adults and households with children. - < pp. 47-49> - The highest income households are especially interested in an indoor pool, as are Asian American residents and those in the Far North and Far South regions. - One in three (33%) express similar interest in an indoor pool with lap lanes, especially older residents (ages 45 to 64) and higher income adults. - An indoor track is of interest to 39% overall, particularly among older residents (ages 55-64) and African American households. - About one in five (22%) are interested in or seek gym space (especially younger adults, those with children, African American households, and high income residents). - The other indoor amenities tested (pickleball court, warm water therapy pool) are in less demand overall. - When determining current availability/accessibility to these amenities, the demand for a fitness center, indoor pool, and indoor track represent the biggest "gaps".
-These are on the cusp of being considered "high priority" unmet needs. - < pg.
-51 >
+- Overall, 46% are interested in a fitness center, and 43% express a need or interest in an indoor pool.
+Both appeal to younger adults and households with children. - The highest income households are especially interested in an indoor pool, as are Asian American residents and those in the Far North and Far South regions. - One in three (33%) express similar interest in an indoor pool with lap lanes, especially older residents (ages 45 to 64) and higher income adults. - An indoor track is of interest to 39% overall, particularly among older residents (ages 55-64) and African American households. - About one in five (22%) are interested in or seek gym space (especially younger adults, those with children, African American households, and high income residents). - The other indoor amenities tested (pickleball court, warm water therapy pool) are in less demand overall. - When determining current availability/accessibility to these amenities, the demand for a fitness center, indoor pool, and indoor track represent the biggest "gaps".
+These are on the cusp of being considered "high priority" unmet needs. - Among those interested in these features, a relatively small number feel these needs are currently being met currently (36% or less).
+This means that at least 64% feel there is a gap to fill. - When asked which one indoor amenity should represent a top priority for the PDOP, about equal numbers select an indoor open pool (27%) or a fitness center (26%).
+In this context, an indoor track is deemed less important (13%), followed closely by gym space (10%).